virtru/tdf-spec/README.md

+# DEPRECATED

+Has been re-homed to https://github.com/opentdf/spec/

+---

 # Trusted Data Format Specification

 Trusted Data Format (TDF) is an Open, Interoperable, JSON encoded data format for implementing Data Centric Security for objects (such as files or emails).
 This repository specifies the protocols and schemas required for TDF operation.
 Versioning of this spec follows the [Semver standard](https://semver.org/).
 The latest major version of the TDF spec and corresponding protocol is TDF 3.x.x.